kylepott/controls/primer.md

 ## Measuring outcomes and impact

 It is hard to track when something *doesn't* occur.
 This makes the measurement of a compliance system difficult.
 Life is made up of close calls.
 When bad things *don't happen* you usually never know it.
 Expect to maintain a compliant environment, but error prevention is not the goal.
-Netflix is not in a safety-critical business<sup>5</sup>.
+Netflix is not in a safety-critical business<sup>6</sup>.
 If too much error prevention hinders inventive, creative work, then the system is not working.

-Measurements should focus on the quality and efficiency of the entire system and the clarity provided by risk assessment as a tool to help with business strategy formation and execution. **Our compliance management system will be most successful when it looks and feels like other technologies engineers enjoy using.**<sup>6</sup>
+Measurements should focus on the quality and efficiency of the entire system and the clarity provided by risk assessment as a tool to help with business strategy formation and execution. **Our compliance management system will be most successful when it looks and feels like other technologies engineers enjoy using.**

 Processes success is informed by those that actually use the process who and live with it daily.
 Not by the process creators.
 Transparent and direct feedback from the community on how it's going and how it could go better is expected.